International Union of Forest Research Organizations: Activities

-IUFRO generates scientific knowledge for policy-makers, practitioners and stakeholders; and assists scientists and institutions to strengthen their research capacity.
-All activities are based on voluntary contributions from scientists.
+Main activities comprise knowledge generation, knowledge sharing and capacity building.

 Congresses and conferences

-Every five years, IUFRO organizes a World Congress with about 2000 participants.
-The most recent was in Curitiba, Brazil, in 2019.
-Between World Congresses, there are some 70-80 smaller conferences, meetings and webinars organized each year by the individual IUFRO research units (i.e. Divisions, Research Groups and Working Parties, Task Forces, Special Programmes, Projects and Chapters) all over the world.
+Every five years, IUFRO organizes a World Congress with about 4,000 participants.
+The most recent was in Stockholm, Sweden in 2024.
+Between World Congresses, there are some 70-80 smaller conferences, meetings and webinars organized each year by the individual IUFRO research units (i.e. Divisions, Research Groups and Working Parties, Task Forces, Special Programmes, Projects and Chapters) around the world.

 Involvement in international processes

 Many joint activities and partnership agreements occur with national governments, regional and global organizations and NGOs.
 For example, IUFRO is a Scientific Union Member of the International Council for Science (ICSU), a member of the Collaborative Partnership on Forests (CPF), and an observer organization in the United Nations Forum on Forests, the Convention on Biological Diversity, the UN Framework Convention on Climate Change and other forest-related international processes and conventions.
 It has established memoranda of understanding with, for instance, the Food and Agriculture Organization of the United Nations (FAO), World Conservation Union (IUCN), the World Wide Fund for Nature (WWF), the International Tropical Timber Organization (ITTO), and International Forestry Students' Association (IFSA).